 Standing on each side of the river, Niu Lang and Zhi Nü could do nothing but cry.
 The two children also reached their arms out towards their mother.

-Everyone was touched.
-At this time, thousands of magpies flew over to form a bridge on the river to allow Niu Lang and Zhi Nü family to meet and to hold each other.
+On seeing this, thousands of magpies flew over to form a bridge on the river to allow Niu Lang and Zhi Nü family to meet and to hold each other.

 This unmovable and unshakable love softened Wang Mu Niang Niang and the Emperor of Heaven.
 From then on, Niu Lang and Zhi Nü were allowed to meet once a year on the seventh day of the seventh month on the magpie bridge.
 People say that, if it rains on this day, that’s Zhi Nü’s tears.